April 23, 2022

 When people think of South Dakota, the Black Hills and Mount Rushmore instantly come to their minds.
-The State has many things to offer, including tourism, natural wonders, low-cost living expenses, and less crowded cities.
+The State has many things to offer, including tourism, natural wonders, low-cost living, and less crowded cities.
 The State provides an inspiring, spacious, and adventurous lifestyle for anyone captivated by its magic.

 South Dakota is the seventeenth-largest State in America with a size of about 77,116 square miles.
-Living in South Dakota has benefits like not having to pay state income tax, a low population density, and many requirements for small-scale businesses.
+Living in South Dakota comes with tax benefits like not having to pay state income tax and favorable requirements for small-scale businesses.
 South Dakota is considered the happiest State in America because its economy is one of the strongest in the country, giving small businesses the best environment for growth.

 This is all good and nice to know, but there's definitely a lot more to the State.
 If you're planning on moving to South Dakota and would like to learn as much as you can about the State, you're in the right place!
 Sit back and read on for a comprehensive guide on essential things to know before moving to South Dakota.